A Guide for Education Management Information System (EMIS)

 2. Data Migration and Integration

-To handle this particular beast, you absolutely need a very clear and detailed data migration plan, and working closely with your EMIS provider throughout is pretty vital for a smooth transition.
-A crucial step often overlooked is cleaning and validating data before migration to ensure accuracy and integrity.
+This particular beast will require a very clear and detailed data migration plan, and collaboration with your EMIS provider all along the way will be of utmost importance for a seamless transition.
+Important but frequently ignored, hygiene and validation of data before migration to guarantee accuracy and integrity.

 3. Infrastructure and Technical Requirements